Dohv/Finance-tracker/README.md

 # README

-This is the finance tracker app from the Complete Ruby on Rails Developer course
+This is a finance tracker app

 * Ruby version